leosoftlima/survey-siesta-javamop/README.md

 This study addresses the following research questions:

 - **RQ1** – How do developers perceive the *intuitiveness and understandability* of runtime specifications written using JavaMOP and SIESTA?
-- **RQ2** – How do developers perceive the *faster and more direct* writing of runtime specifications using JavaMOP and SIESTA across different experience levels and technical domains?
+- **RQ2** – How do developers perceive the *writing efficiency* of runtime specifications using JavaMOP and SIESTA across different experience levels and technical domains?
 - **RQ3** – How does the frequency of selecting JavaMOP or SIESTA as the *more rigorous* option vary across specification dimensions and developer language backgrounds?
 - **RQ4** – How does *syntactic simplicity* influence developer preference between JavaMOP and SIESTA?